OstlerDev/ChatComponentAPI/README.md

 ## 📋 Overview

-ChatComponentAPI is a library that allows Bukkit/Spigot plugin developers to send chat components (JSON-formatted messages) to players with consistent behavior across different Minecraft server versions.
-It provides a unified interface for sending messages to different chat positions (chat, action bar, etc.) without worrying about version-specific implementation details.
+ChatComponentAPI is a library that allows Bukkit/Spigot plugin developers to send rich chat components (JSON-formatted messages) to players with consistent behavior across different Minecraft server versions.

+Initial support for chat components with JSON formatting was [added in 1.7.2](https://minecraft.wiki/w/Java_Edition_13w37a#General), however there was not an easy way to send these chat components until `player.spigot().sendMessage(TextComponent)` was added 1.13.
+This leaves v1.7.2 -> 1.12.2 without support for this feature.

+This library aims to fill the gap for versions 1.8 -> 1.12.2, allowing plugins to seamlessly support older versions of the game while still maintaining their same exact same architecture!

 ## ✨ Features